Old Swedish: In Early Old Swedish

 Some noun paradigms of the words fisker (fish), sun (son), siang (bed), skip (ship), biti (bit) and vika (week):

 In Late Old Swedish

 By the year 1500 the number of cases in Old Swedish had been reduced from four (nominative, genitive, dative and accusative) to two (nominative and genitive).
-The dative case, however, lived on in a few dialects well into the 20th century.

 Other major changes include the loss of a separate inflectional system for masculine and feminine nouns, pronouns and adjectives in the course of the 15th century, leaving only two genders in the standard Swedish language, although three genders are still common in many of the dialects.
 The old dative forms of the personal pronouns became the object forms (honom, henne, dem; him, her, them) and -s became more common as the ending for the genitive singular.

 Adjectives

 Adjectives and certain numerals were inflected according to the gender and case the noun they modified was in.
 Below is a table of the inflection of weak adjectives.